 The Bible’s Concept Of Time – How Individuals Existed Prior To Birth

-The bible’s concept of time and how individuals existed prior their birth is best demonstrated in the following scriptures:
+The bible’s concept of time and how individuals existed prior to their birth is best demonstrated in the following scriptures:

 Jeremiah 1: 5 “Before I formed thee in the belly I knew thee.”

 Zechariah 12: 1 “Lord . . . formeth the spirit of man within him”.

 Acts 17: 28 “poets have said, For we are also his offspring.”